Jørgen Friis: Career

+Governor-general of Norway

 In 1601 he was granted Norway's most important fief, Akershus, as well as the position of Governor-general of Norway.
 Friis served as Governor-general of Norway until 1608, when he returned to Denmark, where he was granted the far less labor-intensive Seilstrup fief, which he held until his death.
 When he assumed the role of Governor-general (statholder) from Axel Gyldenstjerne, Christian IV was present in Norway.
 Friis had to pledge that we would "listen and pay diligent heed to the complaints of the common people and help them secure justice."

 His most important contributions were in translating and organizing the law.
-The Danish administrators found it absolutely necessary to recast the old Norwegian law, which was written in old Norse and difficult for them to interpret and apply.
+The Danish-Norwegian administrators found it absolutely necessary to recast the old Norwegian law, which was written in old Norse and difficult for them to interpret and apply.
 Moreover, there were newer laws that were not properly entered into the older documented law record.
 As early as 1557 Christian III had directed a revision of the Norwegian laws, without success.
 Frederick II had also directed a revision of the law in 1572, without success.
 Yet another royal direction to translate the laws and add provisions for fines had been addressed to the governor, Axel Gyldenstierne, in 1592.